tmcginn/tutorials/security/data-safe/Lab1/LabGuide1.md

 ## Next Steps
-Proceed to the next lab.
+Select the next lab from the Contents Menu.